lenasme/SlidingFrankWolfe_Thesis_Schmedt/README.md

 ## Code Sources

-Note, that the implementation of the Setup of a valid ground truth is based on the Code presented in https://github.com/hollerm/ani_tv_recovery
+Note, that the implementation of the Setup of a valid ground truth is based on the Code presented in https://github.com/hollerm/ani_tv_recovery, which was published in association with the paper
+M. Holler and B. Wirth.
+Exact reconstruction and reconstruction from noisy data with anisotropic total variation.
+To appear in SIAM Journal on Mathematical Analysis, 2023. https://arxiv.org/abs/2207.04757